Obituary – Roland Matthes (17 November 1950 – 20 December 2019)

 He was selected East German Sportspersonality of the Year seven times, in 1967–1971, 1973 and 1975.

-From 1970 to 1977, Matthes studied sport sciences at DHfK in Leipzig and from 1978 to 1984 he studied medicine at the University of Jena, years before the birthplace of the Oral Turinabol at the heart of State Plan 14:25.
+From 1970 to 1977, Matthes studied sport sciences at DHfK in Leipzig and from 1978 to 1984 he studied medicine at the University of Jena, years before the birthplace, at the eponymous “Jenapharm” phamaceutics producer, of the Oral Turinabol that fuelled the GDR’s State Research Plan 14:25 systematic doping program.
 Matthes always denied any involvement with doping.

 Roland Matthes – The Medals